hybridgroup/cylon-mip/README.markdown

 ## Connecting

-Explain how to connect from the computer to the device here...
+You need to determine the `uuid` of your MiP.
+One way to do this, is to use the `cylon-ble-scan` command line utility installed as part of [cylon-ble](https://github.com/hybridgroup/cylon-ble).

+Once you know your `uuid` just substititute it into your code.

 ## Contributing